 Remember that enthusiasm matters enormously.
 Civilian employers want people genuinely excited about the role and company, not simply seeking any job after leaving the forces.
 Research each employer thoroughly, understanding their challenges, culture, and direction.
 Ask insightful questions that demonstrate this research and genuine interest.

 Your military experience provides substantial advantages: discipline, reliability, leadership, and proven performance in demanding situations.
 A well-crafted military CV example translates these strengths into civilian language, positioning you confidently for your next career chapter.
 Whether you’re transitioning into logistics, management, technical roles, or entirely new fields, your service record contains transferable skills that employers genuinely value.
-For personalised guidance on creating a CV that truly reflects your unique experience and opens doors to your ideal civilian role, contact John Logan at John@johnloganbmc.co.uk for a free review and expert feedback.
+You can also read my client testimonials to see how service leavers have successfully secured civilian opportunities.

 Translating military service into a compelling civilian CV requires careful attention to language, structure, and achievement presentation.
 By following the principles outlined in this military CV example guide, you’ll create a document that honours your service whilst speaking directly to civilian employers.
 If you’re ready to ensure your CV positions you powerfully for your next career move, John Logan Consulting and Mentoring offers bespoke CV writing services specifically designed to showcase your unique experience and open doors to better opportunities.
 With decades of recruitment experience and a completely consultative approach, I’ll help you craft an ATS-optimised CV that truly reflects your achievements and supports your career goals.